 - ii.
 Provide technical support on appropriate BMPs, such as settling ponds and erosion control measures, to non-compliant miners as needed. - Assess the effectiveness of BMPs. - i.
-Document existing BMPs, if they are working, and how effective they are during compliance and enforcement and general mine site visits. - 3.
-Educating placer miners on best management practices to improve water management.
+Document existing BMPs, if they are working, and how effective they are during compliance and enforcement and general mine site visits. - Educating placer miners on best management practices to improve water management.
 Poor water management practices on active placer mine sites may lead to non-compliant discharges. - Best management practices for water management are listed in the general permit (ADEC 2015) and described in detail in the Best Management Practices handbook (ADEC 2017). - Finalize the draft Best Management Practices handbook, share with all permittees, and post to the ADEC permitting webpage by the end of 2019. - Continue a strategy of annual local outreach meetings, water sampling trainings, and presentations, as well as promoting the draft Best Management Practices handbook as a tool to aid with permit compliance by the ADEC APDES permitting, compliance and enforcement, and nonpoint source staff. - 4.
 Explore the feasibility of closing mining on Bedrock Creek to maintain as an on-going reference creek.
+Closure to mining on Bedrock Creek would require DNR approval and potential legislative approval, depending on details (area to be closed, length of closure, etc.), through either a Mineral Closing Order or a Leasehold Location Order.